MikeMcQuaid/TwitterDelete/README.md

 ```

 ## Status
-Still a work-in-progress but works for deleting the relevant tweets.
-I may turn this into a web application.
+Works for deleting relevant tweets.
+I've deleted all my tweets and don't really use Twitter any more so am not actively working on this but will accept pull requests.

 [![Build Status](https://travis-ci.org/mikemcquaid/TwitterDelete.svg?branch=master)](https://travis-ci.org/mikemcquaid/TwitterDelete)